Training-Free Rate-Distortion-Perception Traversal With Diffusion: Background

 \subsection{A Rate-Distortion Analysis of Current DiffC}

-Theoretically, existing DiffC scheme supports progressive coding rate and achieves \emph{perfect realism}—that is, the distribution of the reconstruction $\hat{X}$ matches the source distribution $p_X$—due to the generative nature of diffusion models \cite{DiffC21}.
-Thus, standard DiffC operates at a single extreme edge on the RDP plane, providing perfect realism at the cost of relatively high distortion.
+Theoretically, the existing DiffC scheme supports progressive rate control and achieves \emph{perfect realism}—that is, the distribution of the reconstruction $\hat{X}$ matches the source distribution $p_X$—due to the generative nature of diffusion models \cite{DiffC21}.
+Thus, standard DiffC operates at a single edge on the RDP plane, providing perfect realism at the cost of relatively high distortion.

 Moreover, \cite{DiffC21} conducted a rate-distortion analysis of the DiffC algorithm, characterizing its performance for Gaussian sources.
 They showed that under the \emph{perfect realism} constraint, reconstruction given by PF-ODE can provably achieve lower MSE than SDE when the source distribution satisfies certain regularity conditions.